t09Simi/PropertyBooking/README.md

     pip install behave
     pip install selenium

+### User details
+The admin can only login to the dashboard to see the charts so the details of the admin are: username: admin and password:admin123.
+Registered user details are username: JohnSwan & password:May@2023 ; username: JennyMitchell & password:April@2023

 ### Deployment
 The application is deployed on render, a cloud hosting platform.
 Application URL:https://property-5ud6.onrender.com